ramparshad/calculator_PR/README.md

 - 💱 **Currency Converter**
   Converts between currencies using real-time exchange rates (data fetched from a free public API).

+  ⚠️ Note:
+  Exchange rates are updated only once per day (02:00 UTC).
+  All conversions are based on USD as an intermediate currency, which may cause minor rounding differences for certain pairs.

 - 🧳 **Unit Converter Tab**
   Convert between various units such as length, weight, temperature, and more with optimized keypads and a clear interface.